Quantum advantage and stability to errors in analogue quantum simulators: Stable quantum simulation tasks

-We next study the stability properties of the ground state as well as the Gibbs state.
-We again consider the target Hamiltonian described while studying the stability of constant-time dynamics, but make an additional physically reasonable assumption on the density of modes of the target Hamiltonian $H$. \begin{assumption} We assume that the number of eigenfrequencies $n_\eta$ of $H$, which are eigenvalues of the matrix $h_{x, y}^{\alpha, \beta}$ defining the target Hamiltonian, lying in the interval $[-\eta, \eta]$ satisfy the upper bound
+\emph{Equilibrium}.
+We next study the stability properties of intensive observables in equilibrium.
+For simplicity, we first consider the closed-system setting and study the stability of the ground state and Gibbs state.
+Suppose that the quantum simulator implements a target geometrically local Hamiltonian (Eq.~\ref{eq:quadH_jump}a), but due to the presence of coherent errors instead configures a perturbed Hamiltonian $H'$ (Eq.~\ref{eq:quadH_jump_pert}a).
+We emphasize that we only consider the simpler coherent Hamiltonian errors while studying the stability of ground state and Gibbs state, since these states can only be meaningfully defined for a closed system.
+Later on in this section, we will study the more natural equilibrium problem of the `Lindbladian fixed point' where incoherent errors can also be accounted for.
+Furthermore, we make the following additional physically reasonable assumption on the density of modes of the target Hamiltonian $H$. \begin{assumption} The number of eigenfrequencies $n_\eta$ of $H$, which are eigenvalues of the matrix $h_{x, y}^{\alpha, \beta}$ defining the target Hamiltonian, lying in the interval $[-\eta, \eta]$ for sufficiently small $\eta$ satisfy the upper bound

-where $n = DL^d$ is the number of fermionic modes, $f_h(\eta)$ is some function which $\to 0$ as $\eta \to 0$ and $\kappa(\eta, n)$ is $o(n)$ for any fixed $\eta$. \end{assumption} Physically, this assumption formalizes the expectation that any frequency interval would have an extensive number of eigenmodes lying within it --- we expect this to be true for most physically relevant models.
-In particular, for translationally invariant models, such an estimate would be true with $f_h(\eta)$ being governed by the derivatives of the dispersion relation of the free-fermion bounds near $\omega = 0$.